Brand Insight and Re-Positioning

 In short – the best of both worlds.

-CrowdCat’s expertise in Mass Consumer Psychology meant we quickly identified that this approach would – at a psychological level – be a confusing message for any consumer to process.
+CrowdCat’s expertise in Scalable Consumer Psychology meant that we quickly identified that this approach would – at a psychological level – be a confusing message for any consumer to process.
 As such it would not be successful – the likely outcome being the consumer choosing to go with an established family car brand instead.